conifer0us/servertools/README.md

 This configures the server to run wireguard.
 It installs all the required libraries, creates a public/private key pair, and creates a wireguard configuration file.

-The simplevpn network is configured for 10.0.0.0/24.
+The simplevpn network is configured for 10.0.0.0/24, but it is not started directly after configuration. simplevpn start must be run

 Specifying a -p option changes the port.
 It is 51820 by default.